TcMenu/IoAbstraction/README.md

 ## Installation for Arduino IDE

 This library is available in library manager on both Arduino and PlatformIO, this is the best choice for most people.
-It should automatically install the dependencies, [TaskManagerIO](https://github.com/TcMenu/TaskManagerIO) and [SimpleCollections](https://github.com/TcMenu/SimpleCollections).
+It should automatically install the dependencies, [TaskManagerIO](https://github.com/TcMenu/TaskManagerIO).
 If for some reason it does not install the dependency, please also install it manually.
 It is highly recommended that you install the libraries using your library manager.

 ## Installation for PlatformIO (Arduino or mbed)

 Use the platformIO library manager to get the library.
 It's called 'IoAbstraction'.
-It should automatically include "TaskManagerIO" and "SimpleCollections" as it's a dependency.
+It should automatically include "TaskManagerIO" as it's a dependency.

-## This library is based on TaskManagerIO and SimpleCollections
+## This library is based on TaskManagerIO and TcMenuLog

 Take a look at the [TaskManagerIO repo](https://github.com/TcMenu/TaskManagerIO) for more information about how task manager works, this library relies heavily on task manager.

-Also, this library uses [SimpleCollections](https://github.com/TcMenu/SimpleCollections) within switches and a few other areas.

 ## BasicIoAbstraction - Arduino like interface to pins, PCF8574, PCF8575, MCP23017, AW9523 and shift registers.